Nature Guide Orientation

 Scholarships are available, so please don't let the fee discourage you from applying.

-Nature Guide Training takes place on four Saturdays and one Wednesday evening from mid-February through March.
-Three observation dates to watch our veteran Nature Guides in action teaching children on trail will also be scheduled on weekdays as part of the training.
+Nature Guide Training takes place on four Saturdays and one Wednesday evening from September 30 - October 25.
+Three observation dates to watch our veteran Nature Guides in action teaching children on trail will also be scheduled on weekdays, and are required as part of the training.

 Being a Nature Guide is a great opportunity to share your joy, knowledge and enthusiasm for nature with children!